snehagarg648/Editing-site/README.md

 # Image editing-site
-It changes the image into various formats like png,jpg,gray,webp,etc
+It changes the image into various formats like png , jpg , gray, webp etc